WannesFransen1994/elixir-learning-materials/elixir-otp/reading-materials/genserver/02_blocking_init.md

     GenMod:init_it(Starter, Parent, Name, Mod, Args, Options).
 ```

 Here we can see that the newly spawned process will execute `init_it`, which will internally execute the `init2` function.
-This will once again call the overlying module its `init` function (in this case `gen_server.erl`).
+This will once again call the previously passed `genserver` module its `init` function.

+### New process: `gen_server.erl` its `init_it` callback function

+We are finally in our Erlang its `gen_server` module.
+Do you remember how?
+Elixir its `GenServer` module passed this directly to our `gen` module.
+Now our newly spawned process will finally execute this code!
+In `:gen.init__it2` the `gen_server` its `init_it` function is called directly.
+Let us look at what is happening there:

 ```erlang
 % gen_server.erl